 Number of Schools

-There are multiple remote early childhood classes dispersed across the district, including Fort Riley.
+Multiple remote early childhood classes are dispersed across the district, including Fort Riley.

 Geary County Schools has approximately 685 teachers.
 Our teachers are highly qualified.
 Many have advanced degrees and several have earned state recognition.

 53% Masters Degrees

 Our vision for Geary County Schools is to become a high-performance school district where students are the top priority.

 Among many other opportunities is the 8th Grade Magnet Program.
 It focuses on equipping students with the tools and education they need to perform highly in high school.

 Board of Education